 Having PCOS might make it harder for you to get pregnant.
 Hormonal imbalances might be to blame.

 Women with PCOS are more likely to be obese and to rely on reproductive technology to get pregnant.
-One study found that 60 percent of women with PCOS are obese.
+One study found that of women with PCOS are obese.
 Almost 14 percent required reproductive technology to get pregnant.

 Women with PCOS have an increased risk of developing several medical complications throughout life, including: